-Each large, blowsy bell is adorned with creamy edges & dark spots.
+And each large, blowsy bell is adorned with creamy edges & dark spots.

 There are no shrinking violets amongst these bold girls.
 They really know know to put on a show over spring, and summer.

-And they are farmed commercially for the florist trade as well as making tough and rewarding garden flowers.
+So they are farmed commercially for the florist trade as well as making tough and rewarding garden flowers.

-The foliage makes a dense, low carpet year-round.
+While the foliage makes a dense, low carpet year-round.

 Then the flower spires tower some 75cm. above on clean stems, just perfect for cutting or leaving to chime in the garden.